-ASSESSMENT Weighting UNIT 3: Hospitality skills related to events and functions Event Based Task One event based task taken from a list of WJEC set tasks.
-Interassessed using WJEC set criteria and externally moderated.
+HOSPITALITY (SINGLE AWARD) ASSESSMENT Weighting UNIT 3: Hospitality skills related to events and functions Event Based Task 120 marks (120 UMS) One event based task taken from a list of WJEC set tasks.
+Internally assessed using WJEC set criteria and externally moderated.
 45 hours in total.
-UNIT 4: Hospitality and the customer Written Paper 1 1⁄2 hours 80 marks (80 one paper which will be externally set and marked.
-All question compulsory and targeted at the full range of GCSE grades.
-The contain short-answer, structured and free response questions drive hospitality content. s 40% paper will
+60% UNIT 4: Hospitality and the customer Written Paper 1 1⁄4 hours 80 marks (80 UMS) One paper which will be externally set and marked.
+All questions compulsory and targeted at the full range of GCSE grades.
+The paper will contain short-answer, structured and free response questions drawn from the hospitality content.
+40%